learnk8s/learnk8s.io/src/advancedKubectl/content.md

 This is something that is generally recommended if you use Bash on macOS, as it can save you from a lot of trouble when using shell scripts and software that is designed for newer versions of Bash.

-Installing a newer version of Bash on macOS and making it the default shell is actually not difficult, and I wrote an entire article about it [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).
+Installing a newer version of Bash on macOS and making it the default shell is actually not difficult, and I wrote [an entire article about it](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).

 If you want to use kubectl command completion on macOS, then you should follow the steps in this article before proceeding.